How I Got Started and How I Evolved

 In 2001 I bought my first individual stocks.
 My first stock investments are purely contrarian plays.
 I see Lucent Technologies and Kmart's stock prices hammered.
 I understood their businesses and figure these two companies are going to weather the storm and recover.
 Things got worse before they got better though.
 Both Lucent and Kmart enter into bankruptcy.
 My investments become virtually worthless.
 It turned out later my thesis was good because after Kmart came out of bankruptcy they listed their stock on a new exchange.
 Kmart's stock went on to be a huge success.
 Very huge.
 It was a multi-bagger.
 The stock went up over 100%.
 The only problem was I was still holding the worthless shares on the old exchange.

 I called myself a value investor and solely used fundamentals.
 I figured that was the only way to go.
 I picked some bad stocks like Movie Gallery and a value trap financial.
 With Movie Gallery I had a gain at one point that turned into a loss.
 I guess after some of these bad choices I realized crunching the fundamentals of a company wasn't good enough.
 When do you sell for a profit?
 When do you cut a loser?
 Most value investors have no idea of risk management or managing a position.
 There can be a level of arrogance in simple value investing.
 The other question I asked myself is what is good investing?
 Peter Lynch called it an art and a science.
 Well if something is as much art as science I'm sorry that is pseudoscience and not predictable.
 Trading in stock markets has to be moderately formulaic and predictability is important.
 A lot of reasoning for stock investments is "a story."
 The story is they did this in the past and this is happening in the future.
+What about economic externalities?
+Government intervention?
+Unforseen bad management?
 Basic contrarian investing is probably better than most peoples definition of value investing.
 I'm getting off on bit of a rant so I'll continue were I left off.
 It was 2007 and I had made what appeared to be great value investments in Movie Gallery and this deep asset value financial.
 Movie Galleries stock fell apart and the financial didn't move up or down for a year.

 I kept scouring the internet looking for new information.
 In 2007 I came across this blog by Tim Sykes.
 Tim turned $12,000 into over $1 million by the time he was 21.
 He had run the top short-biased hedge fund in one of the years he ran the hedge fund.
 He had just started the blog before I found it and he was re-creating his success by trading a small account of less than $30,000 with the goal of turning it into $1 mil again.
 He was transparent and posting all of his winners and losers on his blog.
 He was mostly using technical analysis and was winning roughly 80-90% of his trades.
 That caught my attention.
 Before that I was sure technical analysis was worthless.
 All the mainstream media and investment industry chicanery pointed to investing as the best approach in stocks.
-Warren Buffett even wrote that paper The Superinvestors of Graham-and-Doddsville!!
+Warren Buffett even wrote that paper The Superinvestors of Graham-and-Doddsville!!!
 And Tweedy Browne's What Has Worked in Investing!
-Was I going insane?
+What's going on here??

 Seeing technical analysis work before me quickly changed my mind.
 Through Syke's site I stumbled onto another traders site.
 This guy had a daytrading chatroom.
 His name was Muddy and his wife Laura traded with him everyday.
 Also in the chat were some other great traders like Greg Simmons.
 I started following the chatroom during market hours in the Spring of 2008 in college.
 They only traded volatile equities.
 I watched and these people were making money everyday.
 During the summer I started trading a very small account, got a data feed and decent enough software platform to daytrade.
 I was using a Tradeking and Zecco brokerage account and DTN IQ Feed run on Quote Tracker.
 2008 was an incredible time to be a day trader.
 During the summer and fall the banks were collapsing along with the market and the VIX was sky high.